wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 By default Wavefront proxy can accept incoming TCP and HTTP requests on the port specified by `pushListenerPorts`.
 You can also configure the proxy to accept only connections with a certificate and key.

+In that case:
+1. Specify that you want to open the port with the `pushListenerPorts` config parameter.
+2. Specify the `tlsPorts`, `privateKeyPath`, and `privateCertPath` parameters.

 The following parameters support TLS/SS.
 You can specify those parameters in the configuration file or by running `bin/autoconf-wavefront-proxy.sh`, as discussed above.

 <table style="width: 100%;">